Samarium: Isotopes

+Samarium-149 is an observationally stable isotope of samarium and a product of the decay chain from the fission product 149Nd (yield 1.0888%).
+149Sm is a significant neutron absorber in nuclear reactors, with a neutron poison effect that is second in importance for reactor design and operation only to 135Xe.
+Its neutron cross section is 41000 barns for thermal neutrons.
+Because samarium-149 is not radioactive and is not removed by decay, it presents problems somewhat different from those encountered with xenon-135.
+The equilibrium concentration (and thus the poisoning effect) builds to an equilibrium value during reactor operations in about 500 hours (about three weeks) as the isotope does not measurably vanish except through neutron capture.

-Samarium-153 is a beta emitter with half-life 46.3 hours.
+Samarium-153 is a beta emitter with a half-life of 46.285 hours.
 It is used to kill cancer cells in lung cancer, prostate cancer, breast cancer, and osteosarcoma.
 For this purpose, samarium-153 is chelated with ethylene diamine tetramethylene phosphonate (EDTMP) and injected intravenously.
 The chelation prevents accumulation of radioactive samarium in the body that would result in excessive irradiation and generation of new cancer cells.
 The corresponding drug has several names including samarium (153Sm) lexidronam; its trade name is Quadramet.